Jewelry Photography: How to Take Pictures of Jewelry

 What is the best way to photograph jewelry?

-The best way to photograph jewelry is to ensure your pieces are lit evenly and consistently.
+The best way to photograph jewelry is by ensuring your pieces are lit evenly and consistently.
 Create your lighting setup at a 45-degree angle to the jewelry.
 Then set your camera to the correct aperture and take the photo.
-I recommend using a mirrorless DSLR camera to get the best results.
+A mirrorless DSLR camera often gives the best results.

 How do you photograph jewelry in natural light?